When Perplexity Lies: Generation-Focused Distillation of Hybrid Sequence Models: Abstract

 \section{Abstract}

 Converting a pretrained Transformer into a more efficient hybrid model through distillation offers a promising approach to reducing inference costs.
 However, achieving high-quality generation in distilled models requires careful joint design of both the student architecture and the distillation process.
 Many prior distillation works evaluate downstream multiple-choice benchmarks by ranking candidate answers with log-likelihood rather than requiring autoregressive generation, which can obscure important differences in model quality.
-For example, we show that a 7B parameter distilled model that nearly matches its teacher to within 0.2\,pp under log-likelihood scoring actually falls behind by 20.8\,pp when the model must generate answers autoregressively.
+For example, on overlapping benchmarks, we show that a 7B parameter distilled model that nearly matches its teacher to within 0.2\,pp under log-likelihood scoring actually falls behind by 20.8\,pp when the model must generate answers autoregressively.

-We propose a Hybrid Kimi Delta Attention (Hybrid-KDA) architecture paired with GenDistill, a multi-stage distillation pipeline, and use generation-based evaluation throughout to guide design decisions.
-Applying this approach to Qwen3-0.6B, we systematically ablate six design axes: training objective, loss masking, training duration, dataset selection, parameter freezing, and architecture choice.
-We find that log-likelihood-based evaluation consistently underestimates the gap between teacher and student, and can in some cases reverse the ranking of design choices, meaning that conclusions drawn from perplexity-only evaluation may be misleading.
+We investigate this phenomenon with GenDistill, a multi-stage pipeline we designed for distilling a pretrained Transformer into an efficient Hybrid Kimi Delta Attention (Hybrid-KDA) student.
+Using it as a controlled testbed on Qwen3-0.6B, we systematically ablate six design axes (training objective, loss masking, training duration, dataset selection, parameter freezing, and architecture choice) and evaluate every choice under both log-likelihood and generation-based protocols.
+We find that log-likelihood-based evaluation consistently underestimates the gap between teacher and student, and can in some cases reverse the ranking of design choices, so conclusions drawn from perplexity-only evaluation may be misleading.
 Among the factors we study, dataset selection, completion-only masking, and freezing attention layers during post-training have the largest impact on generation quality.

-Our best Hybrid-KDA model retains 86--90\% of teacher accuracy on knowledge benchmarks while reducing KV cache memory by up to 75\% and improving time-to-first-token by 2--4$\times$ at 128K-token contexts.
+Our best distillation recipe, using a Hybrid-KDA model as the student, retains 86--90\% of teacher accuracy on knowledge benchmarks while reducing KV cache memory by up to 75\% and improving time-to-first-token by 2--4$\times$ at 128K-token contexts.